 Oconee County boasts a modern library system that has, since 1948, grown to include not only the main library in Walhalla, but also branches in Seneca, Westminster and Salem.
 In addition to governmental support, the Oconee County Friends of the Library was organized in 1986 to provide services in the areas of financial and volunteer support to supplement the libraries' resources and to stimulate community awareness, use, and involvement with the libraries.
 The main branch, located in Walhalla, is open seven days a week, and served 228,615 visitors during 2008.
 Of those, 32,941 were registered cardholders who checked out 293,999 books, CDs, DVDs, magazines, and books-on-tape.
 In addition, 44,556 people signed in to use the 36 public internet computer terminals at the library.
 It was a recent recipient of a National Endowment for the Humanities Picturing America grant.

 Oconee's libraries utilize an internet-based catalog system, enabling them to take advantage of the latest information technology.
-Users of the library system can log in to the library websites to search, view, and request library materials online.
-Computers are available to the public for access to the Internet, and wireless technology has been made available in each of the branches, as of August 2009.
+Users of the library system can log available in each of the branches, as of August 2009.